tornqvist/yeet/README.md

 #### Arrays
-If you have lists of things you want to render as elements, interpolating arrays work just like you'd expect.
+If you have lists of things you want to render as elements, interpolating arrays works just like you'd expect.

 ```js
 import { html } from 'https://cdn.skypack.dev/yeet@next'